mesosphere/dcos-commons/docs/pages/operations-guide.md

 $ dcos dse update status
 ```

 If the Scheduler is still restarting, DC/OS will not be able to route to it and this command will return an error message.
 Wait a short while and try again.
-You can also check the Services tab within the DC/OS UI to see what the status of the restart is.
+You can also go to the Services tab of the DC/OS GUI to check the status of the restart.

 ##### Pause